 Freelance Entertainment Technician

-Joe is a Freelance Entertainment Technician based in London, UK.
+Joe is a Freelance Multi-Skilled Technician based in London, UK.

 Prior to working at Wicked, Joe worked on some of Disney's world-class broadway-style productions with shows including Disney Frozen, Disney Dreams, The Golden Mickeys, Villains Tonight, WAVS and Pirates in the Caribbean Firework Display to name but a few.